Healthy Adams County Taskforce Accomplishments Fiscal Year 2013

 The Adams County Breast Cancer Coalition held an educational dinner regarding breast health, women of color program as well as various other educational events.
 They also educated the community about free mammogram funds that are available in Adams County.
 Each year, the Coalition raises funds to donate to several initiatives regarding breast cancer awareness and research.

-The AIDS Service Providers Network held their Annual Conference: Responding to AIDS on March 16, and had approximately 22 attendees.
+The AIDS Service Providers Network held their Annual Conference: Responding to AIDS and had approximately 20 attendees.

 The Breastfeeding Task Force continued to provide breastfreeding support bags to mothers delivering in the Gettysburg area.
 The task force also had success in adding new members to the task force through promotion and education.

-The Domestic Violence Task Force held a digital stalking training in September 2011.
-The task force completed work on revising the domestic violence and sexual assault protocols for Adams County.
+The Domestic Violence Task Force completed work on revising the domestic violence and sexual assault protocols for Adams County.

 The Adams County Health Literacy Task Force worked with the Adams County Literacy Council to integrate a health literacy component within their regular curriculum.
 The task force sponsored a patient empowerment training in February with approximately 20 attendees.

-The Latino Services Task Force hosted a Bi-National Health Fair in October 2011.
-More than 10 community agencies participated and more than 1,200 individuals participated in the health fair.The task force’s education sub-committee partnered with Collaborating for Youth to apply for a grant to the PA Liquor Control Board for education and outreach for Latinos in Adams County.
-While the grant award is still pending, 53 individuals were educated about the dangers of binge drinking.
+The Latino Services Task Force hosted a Bi-National Health Fair in October.
+More than 10 community agencies participated and more than 1,000 individuals participated in the health fair.The task force’s education sub-committee partnered with Collaborating for Youth through a grant from the PA Liquor Control Board for education and outreach for Latinos in Adams County.

-The Head Start Dental Center Advisory Board, part of the Oral Health Task Force, tackled short term plans for the 2012 school year.
+The Head Start Dental Center Advisory Board, part of the Oral Health Task Force, tackled short term plans for the 2013 school year.
 Family First Health provided a dental assistant once a week to assist Dr. Maust and other volunteer dentists at the center.
 HACC’s dental hygiene program continued to provide screenings and cleanings for the students.
-Family First Health opened dental services at their Gettysburg site in May 2012.

 The Physical Fitness Task Force organized walking parties in the fall and the spring, attracting between 70 and 100 participants for each walk and distributed a walking booklet for Adams County.
 The Healthy Adams Bicycle Pedestrian Action Coalition, a sub-committee, continued their work to establish an inner-loop bicycle trail in Gettysburg.
 The Task Force also held an intergenerational event at Gettysburg Recreation Park, which partnered senior citizens with kindergartners to complete events such as walking the Biser Trail and crafts.